1600 Bowers Rd.

 - Working barn with a variety of livestock for students to observe, learn about, and feed

-- Live amphibians, reptiles, mammals, and birds for observation and study
+- Live mammals, birds, reptiles, amphibians, and fish for observation and study

 - Fossil collection for observation and study